-We believe that the risk of slavery and human trafficking within our own organisation is substantially avoided and mitigated as a result of the policies, standards, practices and training and awareness programmes that we have in place; the oversight built into our line management structure and business operations; our use of the Sedex social and ethical compliance system (www.sedexglobal.com) including Sedex Members Ethical Trade Audits (SMETA) external audits of our manufacturing facilities as well as key manufacturing suppliers and, the knowledge and integrity of our staff.
+We believe that the risk of slavery and human trafficking, as well as forced and child labour, within our own organisation is substantially avoided and mitigated as a result of the policies, standards, practices and training and awareness programmes that we have in place; the oversight built into our line management structure and business operations; our use of the Sedex social and ethical compliance system (www.sedexglobal.com) including Sedex Members Ethical Trade Audits (SMETA) external audits of our manufacturing facilities as well as key manufacturing suppliers and, the knowledge and integrity of our staff.

-We consider that the greatest risk of slavery, child labour and human trafficking is in our supply chain where we undertake procurement activities, and where operations and managerial oversight are out of our direct control.
-In the last year, we updated our risk assessment for modern slavery risk.
+We consider that the greatest risk of slavery, forced and child labour and human trafficking is in our supply chain where we undertake procurement activities, and where operations and managerial oversight are out of our direct control.
+In the last year, we updated our risk assessment for human rights risk.
 We continue to identify as higher risk: (i) our suppliers of ingredients, packaging, and chemicals as well as tollers (collectively Tier 1 suppliers); (ii) manufacturing suppliers of Tier 1 suppliers (collectively identified as non-Tier 1 suppliers); and (ii) from a service perspective, providers of outsourced labour.
 We have also now expanded the number of countries deemed higher risk for modern slavery.
 We also conduct risk assessments when new acquisitions occur.
-We work proactively to minimise the risk of slavery, child labour and human trafficking within our supply chains through the policies, standards, practices and training and awareness programmes described in this statement.
+We work proactively to minimise the risk of slavery, forced and child labour and human trafficking within our supply chains through the policies, standards, practices and training and awareness programmes described in this statement.